Experienced San Diego Employment Attorneys Ready To Assist You

 California law does not require severance pay, but some employers may use a severance agreement to pay an employee to end the terms of an employment contract early.
 This pay must be in addition to benefits and wages you already earned.
 With a severance agreement likely comes a requirement that you waive some of your employment-related rights.
 You should not accept an agreement without reflection and the advice of a lawyer.
 By law, you have at least 21 days to consider a waiver in a severance agreement before accepting it.
 If you accept waivers in a severance agreement, you have seven days after you sign to revoke your acceptance.

-Contact a Proven California Employment Lawyer Today
+Contact a Skilled LA Employment Lawyer Today

-Attorney John Dalton is an employment litigation attorney in California who has decades of experience.
+Attorney John Dalton is an employment litigation attorney in San Diego who has decades of experience.
 John represents employees in sexual harassment cases, wrongful termination cases, and more.
 John’s experience has secured large settlements and verdicts for his clients.
 He practices with compassion, professionalism, and a serious understanding of your employment dispute needs.

 When you need John on the phone, he answers, and he prides himself on being the trustworthy choice for wronged employees.
-Contact our California employment attorney John Dalton today to protect the fruits of your hard work.
+Contact our LA employment attorney John Dalton today to protect the fruits of your hard work.